Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Simulation Results

-In this section, we present numerical results for the evaluation of the proposed multi-agent reinforcement learning algorithm.
-In the figures, we refer to our proposed algorithm as proposed MARL.
-For the simulations, we consider $T=1000$ independent random channel and energy realizations, where each realization corresponds to an episode in which the EH nodes harvest energy $I$ times.
-The duration $\tau$ of each time interval is assumed to be equal to one time unit.
-The amounts of energy $E_{l,i}$, $l\in\{1,2\}$, harvested by $\mathrm{N}_1$ and $\mathrm{N}_2$ in time interval $i$ are taken from a uniform distribution with maximum value $E_{\text{max},l}$.
-The channel coefficients $h_{l,i}$ are taken from an i.i.d.
-Rayleigh fading process with zero mean and unit variance.
-Additionally, a bandwidth $W=1\text{MHz}$ is assumed to be available for the transmission from $\mathrm{N}_1$ to $\mathrm{N}_2$, and from $\mathrm{N}_2$ to $\mathrm{N}_3$.
-The noise variance is set to $\sigma^2=1$ and a tolerable quantization error of one percent is considered.
-The step size $\delta$ used in the definition of the action set $\mathcal{A}_l$ is set to $\delta=0.02B_{\text{max},l}$.
-The learning rate $\alpha$ and the $\epsilon$ parameter used in the $\epsilon$-greedy policy are reduced in each time instant and are defined as $\alpha=1/i$ and $\epsilon=1/i$, respectively.
-Furthermore, the discount factor $\gamma$ is selected as $\gamma=0.9$.
-To compare the performance of our proposed MARL algorithm, we consider the following alternative approaches: \begin{itemize} \item Offline optimum: In this case, the offline optimum policy is obtained by assuming that a central entity has perfect non-causal knowledge regarding the EH processes, the data arrival processes and the channel fading processes of nodes $\text{N}_1$ and $\text{N}_2$.
-With this knowledge, an optimization problem is formulated at the central entity to maximize the throughput in (\ref{eq:throughput}) considering the constraints in (\ref{eq:energyCausality}), (\ref{eq:energyOverflow}), (\ref{eq:dataCausality}) and (\ref{eq:dataOverflow}) in order to jointly find the transmit powers $p_{1,i}$ and $p_{2,i}$ of nodes $\text{N}_1$ and $\text{N}_2$, respectively. \item Learning - No Cooperation \cite{Ortiz20162hop}: As described in\cite{Ortiz20162hop}, in this approach it is assumed that the EH nodes have only causal knowledge regarding their own EH processes, data arrival processes and channel fading processes.
-No cooperation between the EH nodes to exchange their causal knowledge is assumed and the transmission policy is obtained by solving independent reinforcement learning problems at nodes $\text{N}_1$ and $\text{N}_2$. \item Hasty policy: This policy is obtained by considering that the nodes have only causal knowledge regarding their own EH processes, data arrival processes and channel fading processes.
-It is a simple approach that consists of depleting the battery of node $\text{N}_1$ in each time interval to transmit the maximum possible amount of data to node $\text{N}_2$.
-At node $\text{N}_2$, the hasty policy aims at depleting the data buffer by selecting the maximum transmit power value in each time interval that fulfils the data causality constraint in (\ref{eq:dataCausality}). \end{itemize}
+The energies $E_{l,i}$, $l\in\{1,2\}$, harvested by $\mathrm{N}_1$ and $\mathrm{N}_2$ in time interval $i$ are taken from a uniform distribution with maximum value $E_{\text{max},l}$ and the channel coefficients are modeled as complex Gaussian processes using the model described in \cite{Kuehne2011}.
+To compare the performance of our proposed MARL algorithm, we consider the following alternative approaches: \begin{itemize} \item Offline optimum: Assuming that a central entity has perfect non-causal knowledge regarding the EH, data arrival and channel fading processes of $\text{N}_1$ and $\text{N}_2$, an optimization problem is formulated which maximizes the throughput.
+To ensure the feasibility of the offline optimization problem, we assume $E_\text{circ}=0$ for this approach. \item Dist.
+Learning - No Cooperation: It is assumed that the EH nodes have only causal knowledge regarding their own EH, data arrival and channel fading processes.
+No cooperation between the EH nodes to exchange their parameters is assumed and the transmission policy is obtained by solving independent RL problems at $\text{N}_1$ and $\text{N}_2$. \item Centralized Learning: Using the signaling phase to observe the system state, a centralized RL problem is considered in which $\text{N}_2$ decides jointly on the transmit power of $\text{N}_1$ and $\text{N}_2$.
+Note that this approach also considers the use of Kalman filter based channel estimators at the nodes. \item Hasty policy: Depletes the battery of $\text{N}_1$ in each time interval to transmit the maximum possible amount of data to $\text{N}_2$.
+At $\text{N}_2$, the policy aims at depleting the data buffer by selecting the maximum transmit power value that fulfills the data causality constraint. \end{itemize}